The Maumelle Police Department is currently accepting applications for Entry/Lateral Police Officer. To apply online, please follow link listed below:

 HAIR COLOR: Brown

-DESCRIPTION OF CRIME: This offender was convicted of Sexual Assault 2nd degree on 12/15/2021.
-The offense involved the offender groping a 45-year-old female stranger.
+DESCRIPTION OF CRIME: This offender was convicted of Sexual Assault in the Fourth Degree on 2/2/2015.
+The offense involved the offender engaging in sexual contact with a 13-year-old female.

 If you know of a sex offender not in compliance or if you have questions regarding a sex offender or sex offender laws, please contact Captain Jeff Sackhoff at 501-851-1337 or e-mail at jsackhoff@maumellepd.com